macthecadillac/vimdo/README.md

   - `in_term`: `boolean` Run the command in the terminal if set to `1`, run in the background if set to `0`.

-Instead of being specific file types, the first level keys could optionally be a wildcard, in this case `*` that serves as a catch-all and the command will henceforth be defined for all file types.
+Instead of being specific file types, the first level keys could optionally be a wildcard, in this case `*` that serves as a catch-all, and all its commands will be available for all file types.
 Notice that file type specific commands will override catch-all commands if conflicts arise.

 Example: